aleph-im/aleph-docs/docs/frameworks/indexer.md

 # Indexing Framework

-The [Aleph Indexer Framework](https://github.com/aleph-im/aleph-indexer-framework) is a node.js and [moleculer](https://moleculer.services/) based framework for building multithreaded indexers to be deployed on the Aleph.im network.
+The [aleph.im Indexer Framework](https://github.com/aleph-im/aleph-indexer-framework) is a node.js and
+[moleculer](https://moleculer.services/) based framework for building multithreaded indexers to be deployed on the Aleph.im network.

 ## Documentation

 The documentation for the framework can be found [here](https://aleph-im.github.io/aleph-indexer-framework/).
-Examples of working indexers can be found in the [Aleph Indexer Library](https://github.com/aleph-im/aleph-indexer-library).
+Examples of working indexers can be found in the [aleph.im Indexer Library](https://github.com/aleph-im/aleph-indexer-library).

 ## Features